 |More fun than the Foreign Legion – the Roman army!|

-Soldiers in the Roman army were drawn from all over the world and another group of specialist archers, the Hamians were recruited from central Syria and became part of the British garrison.
+Soldiers in the Roman army were drawn from all over the world.
+A group of specialist archers, the Hamians were even recruited from central Syria and became part of the British garrison.
 We’ve always been a multi-cultural society it would seem.
-Hadrian’s Wall was made mainly of stone although quite a length of it was built from turf, earth and timber.
-It is said that Hadrian built the wall to keep out the barbaric Scots but it may also have been a bit of a vanity project for him.

 |Hadrian himself – What I need is a wall!|

 The wall could also have been meant to protect the region’s natural resources such as lead, which were of great use to the Romans.
 No one really knows.